 My dad would always say on the way to the airport as we would go through the list to see if we had everything – “Do you have your passport?
 A bit of money?” – and with the response being yes, then he would say, “that’s all you need then.”

 Second, follow your gut and your own needs.
 Solo traveling can be hard, but it is also freeing.
 You are in charge of yourself.
 This can be a blessing and a curse, depending on if you listen to yourself or not.
-There have been times that I’ve caught myself following the crowd, when really it wasn’t what I needed or actually desired in that moment.
-For instance, accommodation – everyone says travel in hostels when you’re on your own, you’ll meet lots of people, etc etc. I did that, and did love it at times, but I also knew that I get cranky and need time to myself as well, so I did a mixture and booked myself my own airbnb room here and there as well.
-Or when you are traveling, people will often throw out a thousands different thoughts and ideas on what you “have” to see or do.
-Obviously at no fault of them, some of the best places I’ve been are from recommendations, and I’ve past on my own, but it’s important to take these comments with a grain of salt.
+There have been times that I’ve caught myself following the crowd when really it wasn’t what I needed or actually desired at that moment.
+For instance, accommodation – everyone says travel in hostels when you’re on your own, you’ll meet lots of people, etc etc. I did that and did love it at times, but I also knew that I get cranky and need time to myself as well, so I did a mixture and booked myself my own Airbnb room here and there as well.
+Or when you are traveling, people will often throw out a thousand different thoughts and ideas on what you “have” to see or do.
+Obviously, at no fault of them, some of the best places I’ve been are from recommendations, and I’ve passed on my own, but it’s important to take these comments with a grain of salt.
 What’s good for them, might not be what’s good for you.
-Create a trip to suit your own needs, learn from what you do but didn’t like, and don’t get to hooked social media and the thousand blog posts saying “top ten MUST do’s”.
+Create a trip to suit your own needs, learn from what you do but didn’t like, and don’t get too hooked on social media and the thousand blog posts saying “top ten MUST do’s”.
 Read it as you CAN do.

 What’s next for you?
 What are you looking for to achieve?

-As I mentioned , I think a move is in the horizon.
+As I mentioned, I think a move is on the horizon.
 I’ve been scared to fully leave the security and comfort of home, and what I feel like I’ve worked so hard (especially in the past year) to get, that being: a photography business representative of who I am and community.
 During this trip though, I have learned that it wasn’t something to achieve, but to add to the shaping of who I am.
 Now I can apply this experience elsewhere.